Artur-T-Malas/book-notes/README.md

 - Add search function (by the partial title or author name) on the main page
 - Create subpages for each book which contain books info and ratings with notes (if they exist)
     * Modified adding ratings and notes to have an option to rate a book directly from it's page
+- Clicking on a book in any section now redirects to that book's subpage